Gelfand-Tsetlin modules in the Coulomb context

 \section{Acknowledgements}

-A great number of people deserve acknowledgement in the creation of this paper: my collaborators Joel Kamnitzer, Peter Tingley, Alex Weekes and Oded Yacobi, since this project grew out of our joint work; Walter Mazorchuk, who first suggested to me that a connection existed between our previous work and the study of Gelfand-Tsetlin modules, and who, along with Elizaveta Vishnyakova, Jonas Hartwig, Slava Futorny, Dimitar Grantcharov and Pablo Zadunaisky, suggested many references and improvements; Turner Silverthorne, who collaborated with me on the computer program used in some of the calculations in this paper; and Hiraku Nakajima who, amongst many other things, pointed out to me the argument used in the proof of Theorem \ref{thm:stein-iso}.
+A great number of people deserve acknowledgment in the creation of this paper: my collaborators Joel Kamnitzer, Peter Tingley, Alex Weekes, and Oded Yacobi, since this project grew out of our joint work; Volodymyr Mazorchuk, who first suggested to me that a connection existed between our previous work and the study of Gelfand-Tsetlin modules, and who, along with Elizaveta Vishnyakova, Jonas Hartwig, Slava Futorny, Dimitar Grantcharov, and Pablo Zadunaisky, suggested many references and improvements; Turner Silverthorne, who collaborated with me on the computer program used in some of the calculations in this paper; Hiraku Nakajima who, amongst many other things, pointed out to me the argument used in the proof of Theorem \ref{thm:stein-iso}; and several anonymous referees.

 The author was supported by NSERC through a Discovery Grant.
 This research was supported in part by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Research, Innovation and Science.